 - Watch them do it with minimal interference.

 - Let them do it on their own.

 - Get your child into the habit of doing the job.
 Plan a regular day and time, for the job to be completed, so you don’t have to nag them to do it..

 2. Get your child volunteering

-Volunteering to help can help change your child’s mindset from being ‘me’ focused to helping others.
+Volunteering to help can help change your child’s mindset from being ‘me’ focused on helping others.
 Changing that feeling of entitlement to ‘What can I do to help?’
 So many youngsters are only focussed on getting their own needs met, they are blind to the needs of others who are less fortunate.
 Keep your eye out for opportunities for volunteering.
-From clearing up local beauty spots, to caring for children younger than themselves, your child can experience the feel-good factor when you help out someone without expecting something back.
+From clearing up local beauty spots to caring for children younger than themselves, your child can experience the feel-good factor when you help out someone without expecting something back.

 3. One random act of kindness a day

 Make it a family habit to try to each do one random act of kindness a day.
 Without any expectation of reward.
 Perhaps in the evening, go around the table and ask what each person managed to do.
 Something as simple as a smile to someone who is down, inviting a shy child to play, helping the teacher, or making mum a cup of tea!